-Array objects give special treatment to a certain class of property names.
-A property name P (in the form of a string value) is an array index if and only if ToString(ToUint32(P)) is equal to P and ToUint32(P) is not equal to $2^{32}$ .
-I. Every Array object has a length property whose value is always a nonnegative integer less than $2^{32}$ .
+equal to 2^{32} -1.
+Properties whose property name is an array index may only be data properties.
+Every Array object has a length property whose value is always a nonnegative integer less than 2^{32} .
 The value of the length property is numerically greater than the name of every property whose name is an array index; whenever a property of an Array object is created or changed, other properties are adjusted as necessary to maintain this invariant.
-Specifically, whenever a property is added whose name is an array index; and whenever the length property is changed, every property whose name is an array index; and whenever the length property is changed, every property whose name is an array index; and whenever the length property is changed, every property whose name is an array index; and whenever the length property is changed, every property whose name is an array index; and whenever the length property is changed, other properties of the array index; and whenever the length property is changed.
-This constraint applies only to properties of the Array object itself and is unaffected by length or array index properties that may be inherited from its prototype.
+Specifically, whenever a property is added whose name is an array index, the length property is changed, if necessary, to be one more than the numeric value of that array index; and whenever the length property is changed, every property whose name is an array index whose value is not smaller than the new length is automatically deleted.
+This constraint applies only to own properties of an Array object and is unaffected by length or array index properties that may be inherited from its prototypes.